tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -
 -   With Compassion, I can be brave;
 -   With Frugality, I can generous;
 -   Not daring to be number one, I can be always be worthy of respect.
 -
 -   Today, people give up compassion in lieu of bravery;
 -   they give up frugality in lieu of splurges,
 -   give up the rear in lieu of the front.
 -   ah, death!
 -
 -   Therefore, compassion used in battle brings victory,
 -   and used in defense brings protection.
 -
--   Heaven will save those, its compassion safeguards them.
+-   Heaven will save them, its compassion safeguards them.
 {:.verse}

 ### **68** Non-confrontational